albirrkarim/mozilla-hubs-installation-detailed/README.md

 # The problem i still faced

-502 server communication error in hubs admin
+1. 502 server communication error in hubs admin like [this issue](https://github.com/mozilla/hubs/issues/4970)